-Research and teaching in Islamic Studies in Zurich is concerned with the cultures and societies of the Islamic world from their beginnings up to the present.
-Based on philological and historical research, Islamic Studies draws on a broad repertoire of other relevant disciplinary approaches and theories depending on the particular themes and fields of study, ranging from normative and literary traditions to contemporary politics.
-One Chair (Islamic Studies, Prof. U. Rudolph), working above all with source-texts in Arabic and Persian, focuses on pre-modern periods, especially in the fields of philosophy, theology and history of science.
-Research and teaching at the other Chair (Gender Studies and Islamic Studies, Prof. B. Dennerlein) covers themes in the modern and contemporary cultural, social, and political history of the Middle East/North Africa (MENA).
+Islamic Studies at the University of Zurich, with its two complementary chairs, conducts research into, and offers teaching about the cultures and societies of the Muslim world from its beginnings to the present day.
+With a foundation in philological and historical research, a broad repertoire of relevant disciplinary approaches is covered, depending on topic and fields of study—from normative and literary traditions to current conflicts and transformation processes.
+One chair (Islamic Studies, Prof. U. Rudolph), working above all with source-texts in Arabic and Persian, focuses on pre-modern periods, especially in the fields of philosophy, theology and history of science.
+Research and teaching at the other Chair (Gender Studies and Islamic Studies, Prof. B. Dennerlein) primarily covers modern and contemporary topics in the fields of intellectual history and reform movements, focusing on material in Arabic and Turkish.

 Chair for Islamic Studies Prof. Dr. Ulrich Rudolph